PR-Pilot-AI/slack-bot/README.md

 This repository contains a demo implementation of a Slack bot designed to integrate with PR Pilot via the `/pilot` slash command.

+For more information, check out the [blog post](https://www.pr-pilot.ai/blog/a-natural-language-interface-between-slack-and-github).

 ## Demo Video